user4223/ticket-decoder/source/python/README.md

    print(result[1])
 ```

-## Decoding Aztec-Code in advance using external library
+## Decoding Aztec-Code in advance using zxingcpp on Python side
 ```
 from ticket_decoder import DecoderFacade from zxingcpp import read_barcodes